LukasHedegaard/continual-inference/README.md

 ## Citation
-If you use this library or the continual modules, please consider citing
+If you use this library or the continual modules, please consider citing:

 ### This library
 <div align="left">